TIANHUI WU

 • about

-She was awarded the 2025 Young Scottish Filmmaker Prize at Glasgow Short (UK), the 2025 PRINCÌPÎ Award at Lago Film Fest (Italy), and the 4th 1839 Photography Award in China.
+She was awarded the 2025 Young Scottish Filmmaker Prize at Glasgow Short Film Festival (UK), the 2025 PRINCÌPÎ Award at Lago Film Fest (Italy), and the 4th 1839 Photography Award in China.
 She was nominated for the Next Thing Moving Image Award at Bury Art Museum & Sculpture Centre.

 Email: tianhui.wu@outlook.com InstagramVimeo